 The Environmental Protection Agency is at the front line of environmental protection and policing.
 We ensure that Ireland's environment is protected, and we monitor changes in environmental trends to detect early warning signs of neglect or deterioration.

 Protecting our environment is a huge responsibility, and we work with a number of organisations that carry out specific environmental functions.
+As of August 2014, we are also responsible for ensuring that the people of Ireland are protected from the harmful effects of radiation.

 We have a wide range of functions to protect the environment, and our primary responsibilities include: